 - Collect XenMobile Server and Citrix ADC certificates.
 The certificates must be in PEM format and must be a public certificate and not the private key.

 - Contact Citrix Support and place a request to enable certificate pinning.
 During this process, you are asked for your certificates.

 Certificate pinning requires that devices connect to ADS before the device enrolls.
-This requirement ensures that the latest security information is available to Secure Hub for the environment in which the device is enrolling.
+This requirement ensures that the latest security information is available to Secure Hub.
 For Secure Hub to enroll a device, the device must reach the ADS.
 Therefore, opening up ADS access within the internal network is critical to enabling devices to enroll.

 To allow access to the ADS for Secure Hub for Android, open port 443 for the following FQDN and IP addresses:

 For Secure Hub versions before 10.6.15, the FQDN is

 discovery.mdm.zenprise.com.
 Open port 443 for IP addresses 220.127.116.11 and 18.104.22.168.

 Android Enterprise network requirements

 For information about the outbound connections to consider when setting up network environments for Android Enterprise, see the Google support article, Android Enterprise Network Requirements.